Mal/2

-Mal/2 is an album by American jazz pianist Mal Waldron released on the Prestige label in November 1957.
+Mal/2 is an album by the American jazz pianist Mal Waldron.
+It was released through Prestige Records in November 1957.
 The CD reissue added two additional recordings from the same sessions originally released on The Dealers (1957) as bonus tracks.

 Reception

-The Allmusic review by Stephen Cook awarded the album 4 stars stating "Waldron here leads a potent crew on an engaging and original set of arrangements.
+The AllMusic review by Stephen Cook stated, "Waldron here leads a potent crew on an engaging and original set of arrangements.
 A cut above many of the relatively straightforward and blues-based hard bop dates of the time".